conductor-sdk/conductor-clojure/README.md

 ```

-## Metadata namespace
+## Metadata Namespace
 Holds the functions to register workflows and tasks.

 `(:require [conductor.metadata :as metadata])`

-### Registering tasks
+## Registering Tasks

-Takes the option map and a list/vector of tasks to register. on success it will return nil
+Takes the options map and a list/vector of tasks to register.
+On success, it will return nil.

 ```clojure
 (metadata/register-tasks options [{